How Spain became the world leader in organ transplants

 “That means that 90 per cent will die while they are on a waiting list,” she explains.

-In Spain only 4 to 6 percent of patients died in 2016 while they were on a waiting list for a vital organ — a liver, heart or lung.
+In Spain only four to six per cent of patients died in 2016 while they were on a waiting list for a vital organ — a liver, heart or lung.

 Ramon Garcia Castillo, 85, a former TV technician, spent 13 months on dialysis before he received a kidney transplant in 2010.